-Whilst they may fall out on their own, you might need to remove them if they don’t seem to be dislodging.
+Whilst transplant scabs may fall out on their own, you might need to remove them if they don’t seem to be dislodging.
 There are a few reasons why it is important to remove them.

 It is also essential to remove them to prevent scarring.
 Whilst scabs remain, the chances of scratching at them are increased.
-Scratching and picking could lead to scarring or damaging the hair grafts.
+Scratching and picking could lead to scarring or damaging the hair grafts implanted underneath.

-As you can see, scabs forming after a hair transplant are incredibly common.
+As you can see, scabs after hair transplant surgery are incredibly common.
 Many people have to deal with them after having the procedure.
-There are various ways to cope and make the process easier on yourself.
+Fortunately, there are various ways to cope and make the process easier on yourself.

-Hair transplant scabs are an essential part of the graft process.
+Hair transplant scabs are an essential part of the grafting process.
 Regardless, they mustn’t hinder the procedure.
-These should be removed through careful scalp washing or under a doctor’s supervision if proving stubborn.
+These should be removed through careful scalp washing or under a doctor’s supervision if they are stubborn.

 Simply fill in your details in the form below and we'll get in touch with you shortly.